ncalvin1/Milo-BL2-SDK-Mods/PlayerRandomizer/readme.md

     - Known successes:
       - Roland works unchanged.
 Axton's extra turret skills appear to stack on Roland's turret without issue.
-      - Lilith works, but only if "GD_Siren_Skills.Cataclysm.BlightPhoenix":5 (which the mod turns into Lilith's Phoenix skill) is manually added to the SkillPool.wanted_skills sequence (__init__.py:1578).
+      - Lilith works, but only if "GD_Siren_Skills.Cataclysm.BlightPhoenix":6 (which the mod turns into Lilith's Phoenix skill) is manually added to the SkillPool.wanted_skills sequence (__init__.py:1578).

+#H2 Known Issues
+  - Krieg's Buzzaxe Rampage does not work for other characters.
+  - Gunzerking works only partially in AoDK.
+The offhand gun contributes modifiers such as Moxxi healing, and makes firing noises, but does not fire projectiles.